Secure your bike now from just £50 per term.

 View all the dedicated areas for bicycle parking on campus in the Cycling & walking map.

-College areas and some departmental areas have secure storage lockers which can be used by those cycling to campus.
+Colleges and some departmental areas have storage lockers which can be used by cyclists.

-The University occasionally delivers free cycle maintenance training.
-Details of these will be posted here if available.
+The University occasionally delivers free cycle maintenance and cycle skills training.
+Details of these will be posted here when available.

 Under the UK Road Traffic Act, privately owned electric scooters and electric skateboards are illegal to use on UK highways.
 This includes public roads, pavements and cycle paths.